American Patriot Party, Oregon Patriot Party, American Patriots Party us

 In a socialist society, you are given a privilege to drive a car.
 You are unable to drive a car unless you agree to conform to it's societies rules and laws before you drive.
 These laws are not based upon the right of liberty.

 In a (truly) free society you have a right to drive a car for the liberty you already posses.
-If you brake laws that are "necessary" to protect others, you can be fined or jailed.
+If you break laws that are "necessary" to protect others, you can be fined or jailed.
 You are justly punished for misusing your responsibility you have in possessing the right you already possess.

 The line is clear if you understand the laws, rights and principles of freedom